jax-ml/jax/docs/gpu_memory_allocation.rst

   preallocate memory; use ``XLA_CLIENT_MEM_FRACTION`` to control the fraction of GPU memory used.

+``XLA_PYTHON_CLIENT_ALLOCATOR=address``
+  This makes the PJRT client use a dedicated synchronous passthrough allocator (``StreamExecutorAddressAllocator``) that calls the underlying StreamExecutor allocate/deallocate APIs directly, bypassing the BFC allocator entirely.
+  Unlike ``platform``, it constructs its own allocator at the PJRT level instead of sharing the backend allocator, which avoids the BFC allocator being built alongside it.
+This allocator is platform-agnostic (CUDA and ROCm).

 ``TF_GPU_ALLOCATOR=cuda_malloc_async``
   This replace XLA's own BFC memory allocator with `cudaMallocAsync
   <https://docs.nvidia.com/cuda/cuda-runtime-api/group__CUDART__MEMORY__POOLS.html>`_.